-26 Capital Management
+Capital Management

-For the purpose of the Company's capital management, capital includes issued equity capital, share premium, Equity bank guarantee, Other equity in form of Subordinate Debt.
+For the purpose of the Company's capital management, capital includes issued equity capital, share premium, other equity in form of Subordinate Debt of the Company.

 The Company's objective for capital management is to maximize shareholder value and safeguard business continuity.